- Getting there and getting around

-Note: Smoking is not permitted at the Mon Repos information centre, on the beach or surrounds.
+Note: Smoking is not permitted at the Mon Repos Turtle Centre, on the beach or surrounds.
 Consumption of alcohol is not permitted.

 During turtle season (November to late March):

-- The information centre is open daily, free of charge, from 8am to 5pm.
+- The Turtle Centre is open daily, free of charge, from 8am to 5pm.

 - Between 6pm and 6am, public access to Mon Repos beach is restricted to Turtle Encounters participants.

-- Turtle Encounters run from 7pm nightly, seven days a week (except 24, 25 and 31 December) and entry is through the information centre.
+- Turtle Encounters run from 7pm nightly, seven days a week (except 24, 25 and 31 December) and entry is through the Turtle Centre.
 Bookings are essential.

 Outside turtle season (April to early November):

-- The Mon Repos park office and information centre are open Monday to Friday from 8am to 3.30pm.
+- The Turtle Centre is open Monday to Friday from 8am to 3.30pm.

-Fees apply for night access to the information centre and Turtle Encounters during turtle season (November to March).
+Fees apply for night access to the Turtle Centre and Turtle Encounters during turtle season (November to March).
 Bookings are essential as numbers are limited.
 These fees are payable at the time of booking turtle viewing tours.
 Your fees contribute to visitor and habitat management for the conservation and protection of turtles.